George RR. Martin gave us a look at the world he created for the widely-heralded Game of Thrones series, now in its seventh season on HBO.

 We shot at a few other places too, like Malta.
 Malta is an amazing place with real medieval castles and cities that were built by the Knights Hospitaller.
 They’re just massive structures.
 The Mdina is the center city, the walled town.
 There are several huge medieval forts, some on the coast and some inland.
 There’s a museum of the Knights Hospitaller there, and the whole history of the Great Seige of Malta.
 That was a huge moment in European history, when the Turks tried to take over the island and the Knights defended it.
 There’s also an amazing beach where we did Daenerys’s wedding, near the Azure Window, an arching hole in the rock where you can see the sea and sky beyond.
 It’s quite scenic—you see it in some of the shots of our show.

-Fodor's: In Season 2, how did the world the producers create compare to what you envisioned in Clash of Kings?
+Fodor’s: How did the world the producers create compare to what you envisioned?

-The other place we got to shoot for Season 2 was Iceland, and I didn't get to go but I would love to go.
-It is supposed to be a place of surpassing beauty and indeed, some of the footage I've seen has been amazing.
+The other place we got to shoot was Iceland, and I didn’t get to go but I would love to go.
+It is supposed to be a place of surpassing beauty and indeed, some of the footage I’ve seen has been amazing.

 Fodor’s: Are there places that have been particularly inspiring to you in your travels?